Global navigation

 With these groups in mind, the following are general rules for where new items should be added.

-• User documentation for:
+• User documentation belongs in Use GitLab.

-• Administration documentation belongs under Administrator.
+• Administration documentation belongs under Administer.

 • Other documentation belongs at the top-level, but care must be taken to not create an enormously long top-level navigation, which defeats the purpose of it.